tytydraco/yessleep/out/Leaked_patient_records_from_Sullivan_Psychiatric_Center.md

 Underneath the house, there was a basement which may have once served as a bomb shelter.
 The floor, walls, and ceilings were covered in red paint and symbols which experts have identified as Satanic sigils.
 There were also various stains of blood, vomit, saliva, and fecal matter.

-The patient in question has been transferred to a secure mental health facility to treat diagnoses of post traumatic stress, paranoid schizophrenia, psychotic depression, borderline personality disorder, anxiety, major depressive disorder, and others.
+The patient in question has been transferred to a secure mental health facility to treat diagnoses of post traumatic stress, paranoid schizophrenia, psychotic depression, anxiety, and others.
 The investigation is still underway, with primary suspects including \[Patient\]’s parents, who may have been involved in cult activity.
 There is no record of recorded missing cases under the names “Abigail” or “Jane” during the time that \[Patient\] claims that both respectively did so.
 “Abigail” was most likely an imaginary friend, whereas “Jane” may be among the unidentified victims whose brutalized remains were discovered scattered around the house.